learn-co-curriculum/phase-0-macos-env-system/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KL6EnXV-wVA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-If Visual Studio Code (VS Code) opened after typing `code` in your "Terminal" application, continue to the next lesson, **Installing Ruby on macOS**.
+If Visual Studio Code (VS Code) opened after typing `code` in your "Terminal" application, continue to the next lesson, **Installing Node on macOS**.

 <!-- I don't believe this is necessary... -->
 <!-- If you would like to use the terminal built into VS Code, you may need to update